Combeenation is new Pimcore Technology Partner for Product Configuration, Customization and Personalization

 Configurators enable the online sale of products that were considered "too complex for e-commerce" just a few years ago.
 Integrated customer journeys, omni-channel commerce and phenomena such as "webrooming", where the customer gets to know the product online to be well informed and prepared for the offline purchase, dispel this prejudice.
 Customers are always more likely to buy online, and if they don't buy, they want to be as informed as possible about their options before making the first contact.

 We are also at the beginning of the "mass customization" megatrend.
-Customers want to customize their product precisely to their imagination, and they want to be unique.
+Customers want to customize their products precisely to their imagination, and they want to be unique.

 Therefore, we recommend that our customers and partners take a detailed look at the needs of end customers and don't miss the opportunity to offer them YOUR perfect, customized product at the right time.
 This works online more and better than ever because every product can be sold online.

 Do you still have questions, requirements, or ideas?
-Then contact me right now or feel free to get in touch with your contact person at Pimcore.
+Then contact us right now, or feel free to get in touch with your contact person at Pimcore.
 We are looking forward to a conversation!